The Baby-Friendly Hospital Initiative

 The WHO and UNICEF administer the BFHI program internationally and work with the national authority in each country which confers the Baby-Friendly® designation in their nation.
 More than 20,000 maternity facilities in 150 countries around the world have earned the Baby-Friendly designation.

 In 2007, less than 3% of United States births occurred in approximately 60 Baby-Friendly designated facilities.
-In 2019, those numbers rose to more than 28% of births in more than 600 Baby-Friendly designated facilities, and they continue to rise.
+In 2022, those numbers rose to 27% of births in more than 600 Baby-Friendly designated facilities, and they continue to rise.
 Baby-Friendly hospitals and birthing centers can be found in all 50 states, the District of Columbia, and the Commonwealth of Puerto Rico.

 The BFHI has enabled tremendous progress in lactation support.
 Since its inception over two decades ago, we have seen maternity wards transform from places historically infused with enormous influence from formula companies and maternity care and infant feeding practices that undermined breastfeeding, to environments in which evidenced-based care is provided, education is free from commercial interests, and mothers are supported in reaching their infant feeding goals.

 These changes have contributed to a significant increase in breastfeeding rates in the US.
 Over the past 15 years, while the percentage of facilities in the US that are Baby-Friendly designated increased from less than 5% to more than 25%, the percentage of babies “ever breastfed” increased from 74% to 82%, according to data from the CDC (see chart below left).
 Since 1996, when the first hospital in the United States was designated Baby-Friendly, nearly 10 million babies have been born in Baby-Friendly designated facilities in the US (see chart below right).